ivancuric/js-perf/README.md

 Try shipping less JS.
 You might not need [the entire lodash library](https://surma.github.io/underdash/) for your project.
 Do you absolutely _need_ to use a JS framework?
 If yes, have you considered using something other than React, such as [Preact](https://github.com/developit/preact) or [HyperHTML](https://viperhtml.js.org/), which are less than 1/20 the size of React?
 Do you need [TweenMax](https://greensock.com/tweenmax) for that scroll to top animation?

-When you are done pruning the weeds and shipping less JS, try shipping it _
+When you are done pruning the weeds and shipping less JS, try shipping it _smarter_.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODUzMzEzODk3LDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbMjgwMzU4ODU0LDM1MjIzNTU5MywtNzY5NT
 E1NDJdfQ==
 -->